 In his first season with Chicago, 1930, Jolley appeared in all but two games, drove in 114 runs, and batted .313.
 “I feel that I’ve been in a slump all year,” he told John J. Ward of Baseball magazine.
 “When I was a cleanup hitter with the San Francisco Seals, my normal gait was .380 or better…The pitchers in this circuit are not so much better than they are on the Coast, but there are more of them.
 If you drive one from the box, another just as good will take his place.
 So you are called upon to oppose a type of pitching that is pretty constant and good all the time.”
 [Baseball, February 1931] Had he swung something lighter than the 40-ounce bat Ward said he used, he also may have gotten around quicker on the ball.

 Jolley’s first year was his best year.
 Come 1931, he was saddled with injuries and maladies – despite coming to spring training in far better shape than in 1930 – got into only 54 games and had only 110 at-bats, as 31 of his appearances came as a pinch-hitter.
 He hit well, though, an even .300.
 The first setback came in early April, when Jolley had to go to Chicago to have boils surgically removed from the base of his spine.
 He lost a full month, and even when he came back was hampered.
-His first full game came on May 18.
-Three days later, on the 21st, he broke a bone in his ankle while being erased trying to score a key run at home plate.
+On May 21st he broke a bone in his ankle while being erased trying to score a key run at home plate.
 He lost more than two months this time, and lost a bit thereafter in the baserunning department.
 On July 16, he came back and hit a pinch-hit homer off Firpo Marberry of the Senators.
 From July 28 through August 8, he stroked five consecutive pinch hits.
 His record as a pinch-hitter in 1931 was .448, including one home run and six doubles.
 The White Sox finished in last place, and Donie Bush was replaced by Lew Fonseca.

 Fonseca thought about trying to take Jolley out of the outfield and converting him to a catcher during spring training of 1932.
 There was so much rain that spring that Jolley had little time to work at the position.
 When he did, he acquitted himself well enough and the March 31 Sporting News enthused, “Finally Finds Proper Niche” with a picture of Smead wearing the tools of ignorance.
 “After conscientiously spending a lot of time this spring, he is learning the rudiments of the windpad, mask and mitt.
 Now he seems to have finally found his spot.
 He has made a few manual mistakes, but he has a strong whip which has proven poison to base runners.”
 He was quite good as a receiver, but the bloom came off the rose when it came to dealing with foul popups.
 Ed Burns wrote of his “absolute helplessness under foul flies.”
 [TSN, April 7, 1932] Jolley consulted Yankees catcher Bill Dickey, a fellow Arkansan, and told Fonseca that Dickey had given him a few tips, so Fonseca gave him a little more time but finally called off the experiment in early April and began looking around for someone who could catch for the White Sox.
 Dickey later laughed about it: “My name is Dickey, not Mandrake.
 I’d have to be a magician to have told him how to wrestle those popups without getting killed. … Smead Jolley, a catcher – some nightmare.”
 [HOF file p.
 18]